janm31415/cscript/README.md

 # cscript
-Scripting language similar to C in syntax, but without functions, strings, dynamic memory, local scope.
+Scripting language similar to C in syntax, but without functions, strings, dynamic memory.

 ## Syntax